kevdsteele/liri-app/README.md

 4.  **do-what-it-says**

 > Accesses a text file named random.txt which contains a command switch and search term that is read and then executed

+### liri-app consists of 5 functions
+### liriBot is the prmary function that processes the search type and search term processed via argv values and calls one of 4 functions using a switch statement.